 When it comes to visual arts, Ireland wears its wealth lightly: there are works on display that are internationally famous and, yet, thanks to a kind of national diffidence, you don’t have to queue for hours, pay through the nose OR battle through crowds to show your appreciation.

-Despite the adulation, The Taking of Christ only came second in a 2012 competition to find Ireland’s favourite painting.
+The Taking of Christ only came second in a 2012 competition to find Ireland’s favourite painting.
 The winner?
 William Burton’s 1864 neo-Medievalist confection, Meeting on the Turret Stairs, which is also hanging in the National Gallery, although you’ll have to time your visit carefully to see both paintings – Burton’s watercolour is so fragile it is only displayed for three hours each week.
+A master’s studio

 “The gallery itself is a must, as it offers a body of work that is nothing but top shelf,” says the Australian Sydneycool website.
 But Bacon’s studio is “the highlight”.